mjonasz/beer-checker/README.md

 Logs can be found in `beer_checker/var/log/`

 ### TODO
+* implement repeater for HTTP client (there are random errors from time to time)
 * extract **from** and **to** email fields to config (secret?)
 * allow multiple email recipients
 * systemd (start/stop/etc)